 Number of passengers: 80.9 million

-Los Angeles is notorious for its traffic, so getting to the airport is a Herculean feat.
-Once you’re there, you’re dealing with an airport that CNN says is “eight terminals connected by a traffic jam.”
-If the traffic in and around the airport doesn’t get you, then the delays will.
+Getting to LAX is a Herculean feat due to traffic.
+Once there, you’re dealing with an airport that CNN says is “eight terminals connected by a traffic jam.”
+If traffic doesn’t get you, then delays will.
 Only fog-riddled San Francisco has a worse record for on-time flights.

 Next: This airport checks all the wrong boxes.